ahmadalwy3/ahmadalwy3/Per-site-switches.md

 Note that this switch is not currently available in the popup panel.
 However it is available as a global setting in the _Settings_ pane in uBO's dashboard, so that you can easily disable/enable CSP reporting globally.

+**Important:** disabling CSP reporting is not something which will break web page, the purpose of CSP reporting is strictly a development tool for a remote server.

 More advanced users can use the usual per-site switch syntax to more narrowly control the enabling/disabling of CSP report-related network requests:

     no-csp-reports: example.com false

-Note that as opposed to all other network requests, behind-the-scene network requests which are actual CSP report will also be filtered out according to `no-csp-reports` switch.
+Note that as opposed to all other network requests, behind-the-scene network requests which are actual CSP reports will also be filtered out according to `no-csp-reports` switch.
 So if you globally disable CSP reporting in uBO, this will also apply to behind-the-scene network requests.